Finder

 defaults write com.apple.Safari WebKitHistoryAgeInDaysLimit 30

-Deactivates Dashboard.
+15. Deactivate Dashboard.
 Requires the dock to be relaunched to take effect, so type "killall Dock" and press enter.
-Replace YES with NO to enable again.

 The Ultimate Customize Toolbar Shortcut

 Here's a tip that (vaguely) follows on from 10 Tips for Mastering Finder Windows that I posted a few days ago.
 You know that little button in the top right of finder windows?
 Yes, the one that Windows users always click accidentally when trying to close the window.
-It normally just shows and hides the toolbar, but Technoforest has found some great extra functionality.
+It normally just shows and hides the toolbar, but there is some great extra functionality.

 If you want to customize the items in your toolbar (and there’s nothing wrong with that), just Command-Option-click the little white pill-shaped button at the top right of your window’s title bar, and the Customize Toolbar dialog will appear, right there in your window.
 Now you can just drag-and-drop icons onto the toolbar.